Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Minkowski case

 where the scalar product $(\cdot,\cdot)$ and convolution $\ast$ are defined in equations~\eqref{eq:scalar_product} and~\eqref{eq:convolution}. $\Delta$ is the commutator function defined as the difference between retarded and advanced fundamental solutions of the Klein--Gordon equation

 which are unique in any globally hyperbolic spacetime, in particular Minkowski space.
+For the real scalar field that we are considering, one also takes the quotient by the relation $\left[ \phi(f) \right]^\dagger = \phi(f^*)$.
 A state $\omega$ is given by a linear functional on $\mathfrak{A}_0$, which is normalised $\omega(\1) = 1$ and positive: $\omega(A^\dagger A) > 0$ for all $0 \neq A \in \mathfrak{A}_0$.
 We consider quasi-free states with vanishing one-point function, which are the analogue of the centred Gaussian covariance in Euclidean signature.
 That is, these states are characterised by the analogue of equation~\eqref{eq:gaussian_measure}: